Heroic-Games-Launcher/known-fixes/README.md

 ## Collaborations

-1. Add a JSON file following the file name convention with the game title, the list of fixes, the list of files to install, and notes as the content
+1. Add a JSON file following the file name convention with the game title, the list of fixes, the list of files to install, and notes as the content. **The file must be added twice temporarily: in the root of the project and in the folder of the corresponding store.
+Read below for more details.**
 2. Update this README adding the title of the game to the Store's list in alphabetical order

+### Duplicated files

+This repository was created for the feature introduced in Heroic 2.12.0 which reads from the root of the projects.
+Heroic 2.13.0 will change to look for files in a folder and not in the root.

+Files must be added in both places to work for users of both versions of Heroic transparently.

+Some time after the release of Heroic 2.13, all files from the root folder will be deleted and only the files inside the folders will be needed after that.

+Once that happens, all this documentation can be deleted too.

 ### Filename